About Us

 Chelsea Tanis — Communications Coordinator

 Chelsea Tanis joined MARSP in 2022 as the Communications Coordinator.
-Chelsea has a degree in Writing from Calvin College and years of experience in Communications and Program Coordinating.
-She aims to strengthen the MARSP community and its advocacy efforts through informative, engaging, and collaborative storytelling.
+With a BA in Writing from Calvin College and years of experience in communications and program coordination, Chelsea is passionate about enhancing the MARSP community through engaging stories and clear, impactful information.

 MARSP was founded December 15, 1951, in Detroit by 11 public school retirees and 2 representatives of MEA as Michigan Retired Public School Employees Association (MRPSEA); contribution memberships (not dues) at $.25, $.50, $.75, or $1.00; MRPSEA Constitution approved and included “all public school employees may become members” and “the association shall maintain department status in the MEA and shall be a chapter of the National Retired Teachers Association (NRTA)”; Michigan had approximately 800 annuitants.